elliance/metaframe/README.md

     <meta name="metaframe-form" content="metaframe-form-submit.aspx"/>

-####IMPORTANT!
+#####!
 Make sure either PHP or .NET has writable file permissions to the directory where you are sending the comments or none of this is going to work out.
 NB: You can change the location and name file to which the comments will write by modifying the name in the tags above.

 NB #2: You can disable commenting by removing the meta tag named "metaframe-form".

 NB #3: You can also hide all comments that have been submitted by removing the meta tag named "metaframe-csv".

 ##Use